All Episodes

 The least we can give back is even if it's a controversial incident, let's wait for the facts to come in, the evidence to come in.

-That Michael Brown fought him for his gun, provoked the incident, that he charged at him, and this was after the video of him robbing a store and intimidating a clerk.
+And for example, the reason Officer Darren Wilson wasn't indicted in Ferguson, Missouri is because there were multiple black eyewitnesses that testified that everything that Darren Wilson said was true, that Michael Brown fought him for his gun, provoked the incident, that he charged at him, and this was after the video of him robbing a store and intimidating a clerk.

-So the president to rush to judgment and see this through the prism of of some type of racial politics is just wrong to me.
+So the president to rush to judgment and see this through the prism of some type of racial politics is just wrong to me.

-And it's also wrong while simultaneously we're talking about black lives matter.
+And it's also wrong while simultaneously we're talking about Black Lives Matter.

-Three thousand four hundred and seventy people in Chicago have been killed since Obama's president.
+3,470 people in Chicago have been killed since Obama's president.

 Many of them happen to be black Americans.